US STOCKS-Wall Street falls as job openings data adds to rate hike jitters

 Adding to worries, Taiwan's military fired warning shots at a Chinese drone which buzzed an islet controlled by Taiwan near the Chinese coast.

-Twitter Inc TWTR.N dipped 1% as Tesla Inc TSLA.O chief Elon Musk sent an additional notice to terminate the $44 billion deal to acquire the social media company.
+Twitter Inc TWTR.N dipped 1.8% as Tesla Inc TSLA.O Chief Executive Elon Musk sent a fresh letter to scrap the deal to buy the social media company after whistleblower claims.

-Declining issues outnumbered advancers for a 2.55-to-1 ratio on the NYSE and for a 1.90-to-1 ratio on the Nasdaq.
+Declining issues outnumbered advancers for a 3.83-to-1 ratio on the NYSE and a 2.67-to-1 ratio on the Nasdaq.

-The S&P index recorded no new 52-week highs and 10 new lows, while the Nasdaq recorded six new highs and 102 new lows.
+The S&P index recorded no new 52-week highs and 16 new lows, while the Nasdaq recorded 7 new highs and 168 new lows.

-(Reporting by Bansari Mayur Kamdar, Sruthi Shankar and Devik Jain in Bengaluru; Editing by Saumyadeb Chakrabarty and Sriraj Kalluvila)
+(Reporting by Bansari Mayur Kamdar, Sruthi Shankar and Devik Jain in Bengaluru; Editing by Sriraj Kalluvila and Shounak Dasgupta)

 The views and opinions expressed herein are the views and opinions of the author and do not necessarily reflect those of Nasdaq, Inc.